craigahobbs/bare-script/static/language/README.md

 #### Special Variables

-CalcScript has the following special variables: "null", "false", and "true".
+BareScript has the following special variables: "null", "false", and "true".
 Special variables cannot be overridden.